Iris paradoxa photo by Rafael Diez Dominguez

 The Aril Society International is a group of iris enthusiasts from around the world that are devoted to promoting the aril and arilbred irises.
 We are a cooperating society with the American Iris Society.

-Many of our members participate on the on-line robin called ARILROBIN.
 Some members host display gardens open to the public.
 And other members have commercial nurseries selling our favorite irises.

 Triennial Membership Promotion!

 Earn a $12 credit towards the Plant Sale with a 3-yr or Lifetime membership.

 Or Australia & New Zealand members can opt for an $8 credit for the Seed Sale.

 ASI Officers List